 - A man is imprisoned, accused of encouraging and enabling the digital distribution of audio and video amusements.
 All of his property is confiscated, his assets are frozen, and before his arrest, his house is raided by armed and jack-booted storm-troopers.

 - A man ends his own life, having been accused of distributing information he garnered from a source that didn’t care if he freely spread their knowledge.

 - A man is disgraced after winning a contest that tests athletic prowess through extreme endurance on bicycles.
 The competitors having been fed on-the-go with concoctions made to enhance their stamina.
 The winner of such a race also endures side-effects that include extreme self-absorption and hubris.

-The latter of these is the premise of The Supermale by author, poet, playwright, and cyclist, Alfred Jarry, who has long been one of my favorite eccentrics.
-His passion for cycling and pistols was matched only by his appetite for alcohol and absurdity.
+The latter of these is the premise of The Supermale, a novel set in the its own future (see Raunig, 2010), by author, poet, playwright, and cyclist, Alfred Jarry.
+Long one of my favorite eccentrics, his passion for cycling and pistols was matched only by his appetite for alcohol and absurdity.

 Unlike his contemporaries (e.g., Proust, Gide, Valéry, et al.), Jarry’s work hasn’t lent itself to widespread study in the same way that it has widespread influence.
 Among his admirers were Andre Breton, Antonin Artaud, Marcel Duchamp, and Pablo Picasso.
 He is most widely recognized for writing the absurdist Ubu plays and inventing the science of Pataphysics.